-Don Henley defined the sound of 1970s California with the Eagles' 1976 album 'Hotel California.'
-Its title track, which he co-wrote and sang, spent one week at number one on the Billboard Hot 100 and became a cultural cipher for American excess and disillusionment.
-Henley's meticulous, often combative, drive for perfection shaped the band's layered harmonies and crisp production, a sound that dominated radio.
+Don Henley co-wrote and sang the title track of the Eagles' 1976 album 'Hotel California,' which spent one week at number one on the Billboard Hot 100 and became a cultural cipher for American excess and disillusionment.
+His meticulous, often combative drive for perfection shaped the band's layered harmonies and crisp production, a sound that dominated radio.
 A common misunderstanding paints him solely as a laid-back rock star; in truth, his work is marked by sharp social critique and a fierce work ethic.
-After the Eagles disbanded in 1980, he forged a solo career with albums like 'The End of the Innocence,' winning two Grammys and cementing his voice as one of rock's most articulate observers.
+After the Eagles disbanded in 1980, he forged a solo career with albums like 'The End of the Innocence,' winning two Grammys.
 His co-founding of the Walden Woods Project in 1990 translated his environmental concerns into direct action.
-Henley's legacy is dual: an architect of timeless studio craft and a model for artist-led advocacy.
+Henley's dual contribution includes architecting timeless studio craft and modeling artist-led advocacy.

 1946–1964